Security and Resilience (Cyber and Physical)

 Mandatory and Enforceable Standards

 Congress approved the mandatory and enforceable standards regulatory regime for the bulk power system in the Energy Policy Act of 2005 (EPAct05) (section 215 of the Federal Power Act (FPA)).
 Under section 215, the North American Electric Reliability Corporation (NERC), working with electric industry experts, regional entities, and government representatives, regularly drafts reliability, physical security, and cybersecurity standards that apply across the North American grid, including Canada.
 Participation by industry experts and compliance personnel in the NERC critical infrastructure protection (CIP) standards development process ensures that the standards are technically sound, fair, and balanced.
-The Federal Energy Regulatory Commission (FERC) has the power to then approve or remand those standards as they apply in the United States.
+The Federal Energy Regulatory Commission (FERC) has the power to approve or remand those standards as they apply in the United States.
 To ensure compliance, under FERC’s oversight, NERC and its regional entities conduct rigorous audits and can levy substantial fines for non-compliance.
 Additionally, FERC can instruct NERC to develop new or revised reliability standards with a very short turn-around time.
 CIP standards establish an important baseline of security—but they are a floor, not a ceiling—and grid security is and should be much more than a compliance exercise.

-Information Sharing
+Information Sharing and Protection

 The electric sector is unique in that it has long been subject to cyber incident reporting mandates to the Department of Energy (DOE) via an Electricity Emergency Incident and Disturbance Report (OE-417) and NERC/FERC.
 Moreover, there is robust electric utility industry participation in information sharing organizations known as the Electricity Information Sharing and Analysis Center (E-ISAC) and the Multi-State Information Sharing and Analysis Center.

 The ability to protect sensitive electric information from public disclosure is critical to grid security.
 The Fixing America’s Surface Transportation Act of 2015 or “FAST Act” (Sec.
 61003 of P.L.
 114-94) gave the Secretary of Energy broader authority to address grid security emergencies under the FPA and clarified the ability of FERC and other federal agencies to protect sensitive critical electric infrastructure information (CEII) from public disclosure under the Freedom of Information Act and other sunshine laws.
-Under the FAST Act, FERC-designated CEII is exempted from disclosure for a period of up to five years with a process to lift the designation or challenge it in court.
+Under the FAST Act, CEII is exempted from disclosure for a period of up to five years with a process to lift the designation or challenge it in court.
 In addition, it established sanctions for the unauthorized disclosure of shared information.
-It is critical to operational security that the industry is confident that sensitive information about critical infrastructure that might provoke new threats or endanger the integrity of the electric power grid not be publicized.
-CEII in the public sphere creates a grave vulnerability to the electric power grid by significantly reducing the surveillance effort required by dedicated domestic and foreign adversaries.
-APPA has supported legislation and actions by DOE and FERC that would further clarify and enhance the responsibility of the federal government and other stakeholders to maintain the confidentiality of CEII to minimize the risk that such information could be used by malicious actors to target grid infrastructure.
+It is critical to operational security that the industry is confident that sensitive information about critical infrastructure that might provoke new threats or endanger

 Public-Private Partnerships

 The electric power industry works closely with the federal government, including NERC, FERC, DOE, and DHS, on matters of critical infrastructure protection.
-One important venue for this collaboration is the Electric Subsector Coordinating Council (ESCC).
+One important venue for this collaboration is the Electricity Subsector Coordinating Council (ESCC).
 The ESCC serves as the principal liaison between the federal government and the electric power sector, with the mission of coordinating efforts to prepare for, and respond to, national-level disasters or threats to critical infrastructure.
 APPA and public power utilities play a leadership role on the ESCC, which includes utility CEOs and trade association leaders representing all segments of the industry.
 Their counterparts include senior administration officials from the White House, relevant Cabinet agencies, federal law enforcement, and national security organizations.

-A new program at DOE, the Rural and Municipal Utility Advanced Cybersecurity Grant and Technical Assistance (RMUC), which passed as part of the Infrastructure Investment and Jobs Act (P.L.
+A new program at DOE, the Rural and Municipal Utility Advanced Cybersecurity Grant and Technical Assistance (RMUC) Program, which passed as part of the Infrastructure Investment and Jobs Act (P.L.
 117-58), is based off the successes of these grant programs.
-The RMUC is authorized to appropriate a total of $250 million in grants and technical assistance over five years to rural, municipal, and small investor-owned electric utilities to enhance their security posture.
-APPA and many public power utilities are expected to benefit from this program.
+The RMUC Program is authorized to appropriate a total of $250 million in grants and technical assistance over five years to rural, municipal, and small investor-owned electric utilities to enhance their security posture.
+In May 2024, APPA was awarded a $4 million grant to improve the cybersecurity posture of public power utilities with limited resources, serving military installations, or are critical to the bulk-power system.

 “Defense-in-Depth” and Sector-Wide Preparation Exercises